openebs-archive/e2e-tests/experiments/chaos/openebs_target_network_loss/README.md

 ## Notes

-- Typically used as a disruptive test, to cause loss of access to storage by injecting prolonged network delay
+- Typically used as a disruptive test, to cause loss of access to storage by injecting prolonged network loss
 - Tests Recovery workflows for the PV & data integrity post recovery

 ## Associated Utils

-- `cstor_target_network_delay.yaml`, `jiva_controller_network_delay.yaml`
+- `inject_packet_loss_tc.yml`

 ## Litmus experiment Environment Variables